i-agrawal/machine-learning/matrices/README.md

 # Matrices and Machine Learning

 Machine learning is tied to linear algebra and matrices.
 Although this may seem like a complicated subject it actually is pretty simple.
+I recommend reading the linear regression explanation before this.

        lets look at linear regression as an example